Golf Tutorials

 What you feel is probably not real.
 Spending time practicing with alignment sticks will rebuild your sense of what "square" actually feels like.

-Cause #4: ball position Has Crept Too Far Forward
+Cause #4: Ball Position Has Crept Too Far Forward

 Spencer has been playing golf since he was a kid and has spent a lifetime chasing improvement.
 With over a decade of experience building successful tech products, he combined his love for golf and startups to create Caddie AI - the world's best AI golf app.
 Giving everyone an expert level coach in your pocket, available 24/7.
-His mission is simple: make world-class golf advice accessible to everyone, anytime.
+Caddie's mission is simple: make world-class golf advice accessible to everyone, anytime.

 Other posts you might like